rails/rails/guides/source/active_record_validations.md

 In these cases, you may be tempted to
 [skip callbacks](active_record_callbacks.html#skipping-callbacks) altogether, but defining a custom context can be a more structured approach.
-You will need to combine a context with the on option to define a custom context for a callback.
+You will need to combine a context with the `:on` option to define a custom context for a callback.

 Once you've defined the custom context, you can use it to trigger the
 validations: